Rush Limbaugh and another hour of broadcast excellence.

 Probably true.

-So let's uh grab soundbite number eight.
+So let's grab somebody number eight.

 This is Sunday night on the NBC nightly news.

-Tonight the Arab League is meeting again.
+Tonight, the Arab League is meeting again.

 The Saudis this time are pushing for a vote to support military action.